 "American Promise" became a film about the challenges of being a young African American boy in the American education system, though that was not how the project began.
 The filmmakers intended to document a new diversity program launched at The Dalton School, a prestigious private school in New York City where the two boys were admitted.
 Dalton is one of the highest ranked private schools in the country, where roughly 30 percent of the student body goes on to MIT, Stanford or Ivy League schools, and Brewster and Stephenson hoped to capture the impact of the diversity program that began in 1999.

 "I hold to the belief that Dalton is an amazing school, an amazing educational experience," Brewster said.
 "Even though my son struggled, he scored off the charts academically.
-The issue is his social and emotional growth.
-That began to take a toll early on, being different."

 "These kids, by way of implicit bias and assumptions people make about them, is an extra burden for these kids," he added.